jacob-long/personal-site/content/post/r-basics-spss-users.md

 ### Referring to variables in a data frame

 R has a particular way of accessing variables in a data frame object.
-By this I mean, from what I've told you thus far it isn't obvious what you would do to perform an operation on just the `complaints` variable in the `att.data` data frame.
+From what I've told you thus far it isn't obvious what you would do to perform an operation on just the `complaints` variable in the `att.data` data frame.
 There are two main ways to do this, but I'll focus first on the most common and convenient way.

 If I want to find the mean of `complaints`, I need to use the `mean()` function and give that function an argument that refers to `complaints`.
 To do that last part, we use the `$` symbol.
 You start with the name of the data frame, then the dollar sign, then the variable name.
 Take a look: